SynFutures/docs/docs/faq.md

 **Insurance Fund**: part of trader’s remaining margin when liquidation happens would go to insurance fund and be paid out to liquidator and AMM when liquidation results in balance insolvency.

-**System Reserve Fund**: part of the trader’s trading fees would go to System Reserve Fund to pay out rewards to liquidators who initiate liquidation with AMM and system maintainers.
+**System Reserve Fund**: part of the trader’s trading fees would go to System Reserve Fund to pay out rewards to liquidators who initiate liquidation with AMM and system maintainers

-**Oracle**: supplies pricing data to the system.
+**Oracle**: supplies pricing data to the system

 ### 3. What are the instruments traded on SynFutures?